joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/12/23/dining/nyc-restaurant-news.html

 **Student Loan Borrowers in Default Could See Wages Garnished in Early 2026**\
-`Starting Jan.
+`Starting the week of Jan.
 7, the Dept. of Education will begin sending notices about paycheck deductions to about 1,000 of five million borrowers in default.`\
 https://nytimes.com/2025/12/23/business/student-loan-debtors-default-wages-garnish.html

 **Kevin Byard, Joe Thuney, Drew Dalman to rep Bears at Pro Bowl; Nahshon Wright snubbed**\